Mastering Supply Chain – Logistics Coordinator

 Purpose of the Role

-Logistics Coordinators are a crucial position in the value chain; their purpose is to get the right product in the right quantity, in the right condition, and at the right time to the right customer.
-As you can see, there are lots of things to get right!
+Logistics Coordinators play a vital role in the value chain, ensuring the right product reaches the right customer at the right time, in the right quantity, and in the right condition.
+As you can see, there’s a lot to get right!

 Qualifications